MaastrichtU-CDS/fed-synthetic-data-generation/README.md

 # Purpose of this repository

-This repository provides helper functions for federated synthetic data generator training using e.g. using [fed-mostlyai-engine](https://github.com/skarrea/fed-mostlyai-engine).
-The functions are designed to be imported into a federated algorithm e.g. [Vantage6](https://vantage6.ai) and cover weight aggregation, serialisation for JSON transport, and data preparation utilities.
+This repository provides helper functions for federated synthetic data generator training, e.g. using [fed-mostlyai-engine](https://github.com/skarrea/fed-mostlyai-engine).
+The functions are designed to be imported into a federated algorithm, e.g. [Vantage6](https://vantage6.ai), and cover weight aggregation, serialisation for JSON transport, and data preparation utilities.

 Additionally, this lightweight library can be used to compose a model using the federated synthetic data generator